 Know that when you secure our legal services, no matter how old or young the person responsible for your pain and suffering is, our highly skilled attorneys will go after the at-fault driver’s insurance company and seek a significant settlement on your behalf.

 A Growing Problem

 According to the National Highway Traffic Safety Administration, fatalities in accidents involving elderly drivers will likely triple by 2020.
-This is precisely why New Mexico and Arizona are adopting proactive stances to prevent accidents involving the elderly.
+This is precisely why New Mexico, Tennessee and Arizona are adopting proactive stances to prevent accidents involving the elderly.

-Though neither state has a driving age limit, New Mexico is implementing a multi-year program to decrease crashes involving older drivers.
+Though none of the states have a driving age limit, New Mexico is implementing a multi-year program to decrease crashes involving older drivers.
 Tennessee has also created initiatives to prevent traffic crashes, injuries and fatalities involving elder drivers.

 Arizona in turn mandates that drivers age 65 and older must pass a vision test and renew their license in person every five years as opposed to the 12 years allowed for those under age 65.
 Also in Arizona, members of law enforcement, medical professionals, and other concerned parties may request an unsafe driver investigation be conducted to determine whether or not an elderly person should be driving themselves.

-If you are involved in a car accident in Arizona or New Mexico caused by an aged driver, don’t be tempted to settle without the assistance of a skilled personal injury attorney.
+If you are involved in a car accident in Arizona, Tennessee or New Mexico caused by an aged driver, don’t be tempted to settle without the assistance of a skilled personal injury attorney.
 Our lawyers are here to help you deal with the insurance company of the negligent driver and obtain the most compensation possible.